GACOSTA1988/Hovrtek-Drone-Services/README.md

 * auth headers need to be sorted out
 * drawer comes out from left
 * scrollview needs bottom margin w/ keyboard
+* on android, the back button is a blank white square

 ## auth bugs